 sec.
 71.93, Wis.
 Stats., which defines refund setoffs for other state agencies.
 Expansion of this section allows state agencies, the legislature, courts authorities, and local governments to utilize collection tools beyond refund offsets.
 Included among DOR collection tools are the ability to enter into electronic repayment agreements, attach a debtor's wages or levy a debtor's bank account to secure repayment.

-The statute requires all state agencies enter into an agreement with DOR no later than June 30, 2010.
+The statute requires all state agencies to enter into an agreement with DOR no later than June 30, 2010.
 The courts, the legislature, certain authorities, and local units of government may enter into agreements.

 A debt means any amount owed to a government agency where the debt has been reduced to a judgment or the debtor has been notified and has been given an opportunity to be heard with regard to the amount owed.
 The debt must be more than 90 days past due and must not be subject to an open legal action or administrative proceeding.

-Debts will not be submitted to DOR for collection if the debtor enters into a repayment agreement with the agency or is in negotiations to resolve the debt.
+Debts will not be submitted to DOR for collection if the debtor enters into a repayment agreement with the agency or is in active negotiations to resolve the debt.

 At least 30 days prior to referral, the debtor must be notified in writing that the debt will be referred to DOR for collection.
 A